FaFre/WebLibre/README.md

 ## Feedback & Contributions

-WebLibre is in active development, and your feedback is greatly welcomed!
+WebLibre is in active development, and your feedback shapes its future!

-Please share your ideas, report issues via [GitHub Issues](https://github.com/FaFre/WebLibre/issues).
+- **Share Feedback:** [feedback.weblibre.eu](https://feedback.weblibre.eu/) - Request features, vote on ideas, and share your experience
+- **Report Issues:** [GitHub Issues](https://github.com/FaFre/WebLibre/issues) - Report bugs and technical problems
+- **Community Discussion:** [Matrix Chat](https://matrix.to/#/#weblibre:unredacted.org) - Get support and discuss ideas
+- **Documentation:** [docs.weblibre.eu](https://docs.weblibre.eu/) - Learn more about features and configuration

+Since WebLibre respects your privacy by design—**no tracking, no telemetry**—we rely entirely on community feedback to improve.
+Share your experience, request features, or report bugs!